A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 Just as ASD treatment came to elevate and professionalize the field of applied behavior analysis in the first place, it may now redefine ABA as it’s taught and practiced.

-Applied Behavior Analysis Was Originally Seen as the Miracle Cure for Autism Spectrum Disorder
+ABA Was Originally Seen as the Miracle Cure for Autism Spectrum Disorder

-But the promise of those results were starting to circulate through the grapevine.
+But the promise of those results was starting to circulate through the grapevine.
 A number of states began licensing or certification programs for behavior analysts, including high-population states like California, Texas, New York, and Florida.
 The Behavior Analyst Certification Board® was incorporated in 1998.

 This push was the fuel that ABA needed to become an established and accepted profession.
 Parents drove government and insurance companies to cover ASD treatment using ABA, and even to mandate it in some cases.